-Our unique journey to the least known and probably most important country in the Middle East begins as we arrive in Jeddah, the major urban center of western Saudi Arabia and commercial capital of the Kingdom.
+Our unique journey to the least known and probably most important country in the Middle East begins as we arrive in Jeddah, the major urban center of western Saudi Arabia and commercial capital of the kingdom.
 Since the 7th century, Jeddah has hosted millions of Muslim pilgrims from all over the world on their way to Hajj.
 We are warmly received at King Abdulaziz International Airport and transferred to our hotel.
 Check in time starts from 1500 hrs.
-The balance of the day is free at leisure.
-In the evening our tour guide will join us for dinner and we will get our first introduction to the country and its people, along with our first taste of Saudi Arabian cuisine.
+Balance of the day is free.
+In the evening, our tour guide joins us for dinner and we get our first introduction to the country, its people and the delicious Saudi cuisine.

 Overnight: Prime Al Hamra Hotel, Jeddah (2 nights) (D)

 Day 02: Jeddah

-Our introduction of the Kingdom begins with a visit of Historic Jeddah, the Gate to Makkah, a UNESCO World Heritage Site that became even more influential after the opening up of the Suez Canal.
-The city was established as a major port for Indian Ocean trade routes in the 7th century AD, feeding goods to Mecca.
+Our introduction to the kingdom begins with a visit of Historic Jeddah, the Gate to Makkah, a UNESCO World Heritage Site that became even more influential after the opening up of the Suez Canal.
+The city was established as a major port for Indian Ocean trade routes in the 7th century, feeding goods to Mecca.
 It was also the gateway for Muslim pilgrims to Mecca who arrived by sea.
 These twin roles saw the city develop into a thriving multicultural metropolitan area, characterized by a distinctive architectural tradition, including tower houses built in the late 19th century by the city’s mercantile elites.
 We visit Bayt Nasseef (Nasseef House), one of the finest traditional houses in Jeddah, dating to the 19th century, which now serves as a museum and cultural centre.
-Albeit usually the visit to Bayt Nasseef is from the outside, at times we have been fortunate to get permission to visit the interior.
-We then visit the beautiful Al-Shafi Mosque, which dates to the early Islamic period and is one of the most historic mosques in the entire kingdom.
-Our day will conclude with a visit of the Abdul Rauf Khalil Art Museum, housing a large collection containing objects tracing the various pre-Islamic civilizations that inhabited the region; the rich Islamic cultural heritage of the city; and artifacts belonging to the Ottoman Turks.
+Usually, our visit to Bayt Nasseef is from the outside.
+However, at times, we have been fortunate to get permission to visit the interior.
+We then see the beautiful Al-Shafi Mosque, which dates to the early Islamic period and is one of the most historic mosques in the entire kingdom.
+Our day will conclude with a visit of the Abdul Rauf Khalil Art Museum, housing a large collection of objects tracing the various pre-Islamic civilizations that inhabited the region and the rich cultural heritage of the city.
 (B, L)